 The next day, the sun comes up.
 The birds are singing.
 People eat breakfast, go to work, attend meetings… and nobody even notices I’m gone.
 The great wheel keeps on turning, and for better or worse, I’m forgotten.
 Goodbye cruel world, nobody gave a damn about me after all.

 Just writing it down gives me the willies.

 It’s not just dying, although that’s certainly gruesome.
 It’s being forgotten.
 Down deep, I believe all of us have a primal need to be remembered, to pass something on to future generations, to leave some mark on the world saying, “I was here.”

-If we’re being honest, I think maybe that’s one of the reasons many of us start blogging.
+If we’re being honest, I think maybe that’s one of the reasons many of us start blogging or freelance writing.
 There’s something immensely comforting about knowing your thoughts are out there for the whole world to read.
 You could kick the bucket tomorrow, but your words will live on, teaching, inspiring, and taking root in the minds of readers for generations to come.

 Or at least that’s the idea.

 What really happens, of course, is that you pour your heart and soul into a post, and no one seems to care.
 No comments, no links, no nothing.
 Come on over, friends, and check out my blog.
 We’re watching my ideas die in real time.
 Yuk, yuk, yuk.

 When you pull up your blog, and you see it says “0 comments” next to every post, you feel like nothing has changed.
 Once again, you’re slipping through the cracks, passing into oblivion, one more nobody with a stupid little blog, God save your soul.

 It can change.
 You just have to realize your writing by itself isn’t a magic key to immortality.
 If you want that, you have to be unforgettable.
 You have to touch people so deeply, connect with them so powerfully that your ideas are burned into their minds.